-(2) The first responder agency shall utilize the physician medical director or a licensed pharmacist for the purposes of:

-- (A) Obtaining a supply of emergency opioid antagonists; - (B) receiving assistance developing necessary policies and procedures that comply with this section and any rules and regulations adopted thereunder; - (C) training personnel; and - (D) coordinating agency activities with local emergency ambulance services and medical directors to provide quality assurance activities. - (g) (1) Any healthcare provider or pharmacist who, in good faith and with reasonable care, prescribes or dispenses an emergency opioid antagonist pursuant to this section shall not, by an act or omission, be subject to civil liability, criminal prosecution or any disciplinary or other adverse action by a professional licensure entity arising from the healthcare provider or pharmacist prescribing or dispensing the emergency opioid antagonist. - (2) Any patient, bystander, first responder or school nurse who, in good faith and with reasonable care, receives and administers an emergency opioid antagonist pursuant to this section to a person experiencing a suspected opioid overdose shall not, by an act or omission, be subject to civil liability or criminal prosecution, unless personal injury results from the gross negligence or willful or wanton misconduct in the administration of the emergency opioid antagonist. - (3) Any first responder agency employing or contracting any person that, in good faith and with reasonable care, administers an emergency opioid antagonist pursuant to this section to a person experiencing a suspected opioid overdose shall not, by an act or omission, be subject to civil liability, criminal prosecution, any disciplinary or other adverse action by a professional licensure entity or any professional review. - (h) The state board of pharmacy shall adopt rules and regulations as may be necessary to implement the provisions of this section prior to January 1, 2018. - (i) This section shall be part of and supplemental to the pharmacy act of the state of Kansas. - Sec.
-2. This act shall take effect and be in force from and after its publication in the statute book.
+- (3) emergency follow-up procedures, including the requirement to summon emergency ambulance services either immediately before or immediately after administering an emergency opioid antagonist to a patient; and - (4) inventory requirements and reporting any administration of an emergency opioid antagonist to a healthcare provider. - (f) (1) Any first responder agency electing to provide an emergency opioid antagonist to its employees or volunteers for the purpose of administering the emergency opioid antagonist shall procure the services of a physician to serve as physician medical director for the first responder agency's emergency opioid antagonist program. - (2) The first responder agency shall utilize the physician medical director or a licensed pharmacist for the purposes of: - (A) Obtaining a supply of emergency opioid antagonists; - (B) receiving assistance developing necessary policies and procedures that comply with this section and any rules and regulations adopted thereunder; - (C) training personnel; and - (D) coordinating agency activities with local emergency ambulance services and medical directors to provide quality assurance activities. - (g) (1) Any healthcare provider or pharmacist who, in good faith and with reasonable care, prescribes or dispenses an emergency opioid antagonist pursuant to this section shall not, by an act or omission, be subject to civil liability, criminal prosecution or any disciplinary or other adverse action by a professional licensure entity arising from the healthcare provider or pharmacist prescribing or dispensing the emergency opioid antagonist. - (2) Any patient, bystander, school nurse, or a first responder, scientist or technician operating under a first responder agency, who, in good faith and with reasonable care, receives and administers an emergency opioid antagonist pursuant to this section to a person experiencing a suspected opioid overdose shall not, by an act or omission, be subject to civil liability or criminal prosecution, unless personal injury results from the gross negligence or willful or wanton misconduct in the administration of the emergency opioid antagonist. - (3) Any first responder agency employing or contracting any person that, in good faith and with reasonable care, administers an emergency opioid antagonist pursuant to this section to a person experiencing a suspected opioid overdose shall not, by an act or omission, be subject to civil liability, criminal prosecution, any disciplinary or other adverse action by a professional licensure entity or any professional review. - (h) The state board of pharmacy shall adopt rules and regulations as may be necessary to implement the provisions of this section prior to January 1, 2018. - (i) This section shall be part of and supplemental to the pharmacy act of the state of Kansas.